 The proposed development supports transit use within the City as it proposes employment uses and commercial services with pedestrian access to bus stops on Mayfield Road and Airport Road.
 The proposed design of the development provides a clear circulation system to support walkability, and cycling access throughout the site.
 The layout of the site is designed to optimize the use of existing transit facilities and supports a pedestrian-friendly streetscape by ensuring the location of proposed buildings are in close proximity to the multi-use pathway on Airport Road and municipal sidewalk on Mayfield Road.
-The buildings at the periphery of the site are located to maximize proximity to the bus stops on Airport Road and Mayfield Road.
+The buildings at the periphery of the site are located to maximize proximity to the bus stops on Airport Road and Mayfield Road, and create a sense of entrance to the City of Brampton.
+The building is oriented to face the intersection, and has included features such as a clock tower to animate the Gateway.
 The buildings at the interior of the site are well connected to internal pedestrian and cycling routes throughout the site, as well as the municipal sidewalks and multi-use pathways along Mayfield Road and Airport Road to support pedestrian-friendly development and streetscape design.